Govindpur, Allahabad: Nearby places

 Places to visit in Govindpur include Shivkuti Temple, one of the oldest temples of India which houses a Shiv Kaccheri which has thousands of shivlings and is of high importance to Shiv devotees.
 The Narayan Ashram is another such place which houses three temples in inside a huge lush green campus, which is a great outing spot for local residents.
 Also the famous, Motilal Nehru National Institute of Technology, one of the 30 NIT's of India is situated just one and a half kilometres from Govindpur colony.
-There are a number of restaurants too situated quite close to Govindpur area important one being, Treat Restaurant and The Home Restaurant.

 About 14.2 km from sangam "In Hindu tradition Triveni Sangam is the 'confluence' of three rivers.
 Sangama is the Sanskrit word for confluence.
 The point of confluence is a sacred place for Hindus".